 Covers laws and regulations currently in effect pertaining to Illinois public schools.
-Individual entries are in a Q&A format as they are intended to provide simple answers to school-related legal questions for lay people.
+Individual entries are in Q&A format, as they are intended to provide simple answers to school-related legal questions for lay people.
 Each entry provides a citation for the court case or law on which the answer is based.
-The volume contains a short “how to use” guide, list of abbreviations used in legal citations, a table of cases and an index.
+The volume contains a short “how to use” guide, list of abbreviations used in legal citations, a table of cases, and an index.

 LB2806.15 .I595 2014

 International Handbook of Curriculum Research.
 2nd ed.
 2014.
-(SSHEL RCC)
+(Oak Street)

-This new edition contains 39 essays on curriculum studies in 34 countries.
-Additionally, five introductory essays are included, as well as a section of contributor biographies and a comprehensive index.
+Contains 39 essays on curriculum studies in 34 countries.
+Additionally, there are five introductory essays, a section of contributor biographies, and a comprehensive index included.

 Addresses the meanings of social justice and leadership.
 Draws from a variety of educational subfields including educational leadership, higher education academic networks, special education, health education, teacher education, professional development, policy analyses, and multicultural education.

 The Law of Higher Education: A Comprehensive Guide to Legal Implication of Administrative Decision Making.
-5th ed.
+6th ed.
 2 vols.
-2013.
+2019. (online)

 Provides foundational information, in-depth analysis, and practical suggestions on a wide range of legal issues faced by public and private institutions of higher education.
 Discussions draw on relevant court opinions, constitutional provisions, statutes, administrative regulations, and related developments.
 Each section includes a select bibliography.
 Multiple indexes are also provided.